Guide: How to Choose a Financial Advisor | What To Ask a Financial Advisor

 Not all financial advisors are the same!
 Do not get confused with meaningless designations.
 There are just a few to look for in a highly trained financial advisor.

-A good financial advisor will hold a recognized designation like a Chartered Retirement Planning Counselor℠ or CERTIFIED FINANCIAL PLANNER™ Professional.
-It means that your advisor has passed a stringent exam administered by the Certified Financial Planner Board of Standards.
+A good financial advisor will hold a recognized designation like a Chartered Retirement Planning Counselor™ or CERTIFIED FINANCIAL PLANNER™ Professional.
+It means that your advisor has passed a stringent exam administered by the College of Financial Planning or Certified Financial Planner Board of Standards.
 The CFP® Board also keeps disciplinary records.

 Another key consideration is if your advisor is a fiduciary.
 More on that below.